OpenDDS/OpenDDS/branches/RT13927/tools/modeling/features/org.opendds.modeling.site/README.txt

 2. If existing users' installs should be updated, the version number needs to be incremented (per-plugin) -- the "qualifier" change is not enough.
+  * Our policy is to increment the version numbers of all plugins together in lock step, even though some plugins may not be changing.
+This reduces the potential for user confusion by keeping a single version number.

 3. Open site.xml from org.opendds.modeling.site and click the "Build All" button inside the site.xml editor.